VILA$^2$: VILA Augmented VILA: Introduction

-Our novel VLM augmentation training regime progressively improves data quality, \textit{i.e.}, covering enhanced visual semantics and reducing hallucinations, as demonstrated in Figure~\ref{fig:overview} and more in our experimental section.
+The insights yield a novel VLM augmentation training regime progressively improves data quality, by transferring knowledge from the \textbf{higher-quality but small-scale SFT} stage back to the \textbf{larger-scale but coarse pretraining} phase.
+This improvements cover enhanced visual semantics (Figure~\ref{fig:overview}) and reducing hallucinations (Table~\ref{tab:vsr_results}-~\ref{tab:human_eval}).
+We also observed consistent agreements on data quality improvements when cross checking the data by VLM models (GPT-4V, Gemini) and humans (Ph.D. students).
 This offers a direct performance boost to VLMs.
-We introduce a new family of \methodshort models, as in VILA-augmented-VILA. \methodshort outperforms state-of-the-art methods across main benchmarks, all enhanced without bells and whistles via self-bootstrapped training.
-Now constituting a new state of the art on MMMU benchmark~\cite{yue2023mmmu} among all open-sourced models, we hope that the insights and release of \methodshort's recipe, data, and code can assist with our community for better understanding and usage of synthetic data to train stronger VLMs.
+We introduce a new family of \methodshort models, as in VLM-augmented-VLM. \methodshort outperforms state-of-the-art methods across main benchmarks, all enhanced without bells and whistles via self-bootstrapped training.
+We hope that the insights and release of \methodshort's recipe, data, and code can assist with our community for better understanding and usage of synthetic data to train stronger VLMs.